Protected gap closing in Josephson junctions constructed on Bi$_2$Te$_3$ surface: DISCUSSIONS

+That the contact resistance $dV/dI_{\rm b}$ and the Fraunhofer pattern of supercurrents share the same oscillation period implies that the $dV/dI_{\rm b}$ oscillation is controlled by the same phase difference $\varphi$ across the junction.
+It is known for S-N-S type Josephson junctions (where N denotes normal metals) that the backwards and forwards Andreev reflections between the two S-N interfaces lead to the formation of ABSs in the N. The minigap $\Delta$ in the junction area, which is the level spacing between the lowest-energy electron-like and hole-like ABSs, shall oscillate with $\varphi$ \cite{Beenakker_full_trans}:

-where $x$ is defined from $-W/2$ to $W/2$, $W$ is the width of the junction, $H$ is the effective distance between the two Pb electrodes of the junction after considering flux compression \cite{supplementary_materials}, and $\phi$ is the total flux in the junction.
+where $\Delta_0$ is the maximal value of the minigap, $D$ is the total transmission coefficient of the junction, including those of the two S-N interfaces and that of the N part.

+The oscillation of $\Delta$ with varying $\varphi$ is depicted in Fig. 4.
+It can be seen that the more transparent the junction is, the more oscillatory the minigap will be.
+But it is very difficult to reach full gap-closing --- the minigap remains significantly open even if the total transmission coefficient $D$ is as high as 0.99 (the red curves).

+The local phase difference $\varphi (\phi, x)$ in Eq.
+1 is controlled by the magnetic flux in the junction area:

+where $\phi=BWH$ is the total magnetic flux in the junction of area $WH$, and $x$ is defined from $-W/2$ to $W/2$.
 The first term in Eq.
-1 is the phase difference caused by magnetic flux.
-The second term represents a $\pi$ phase jump whenever the flux in the junction is varied across the nodes of the Fraunhofer pattern.
+2 is the local phase difference caused by magnetic flux.
+The second term represents a $\pi$ phase jump whenever the total flux in junction crosses the nodes of the Fraunhofer pattern.

-For the mechanism of the $\pi$ phase jump, it is known that the phase difference constant, $\theta$, in a single Josephson junction can be self-adjusted according to the criteria of minimizing the total energy.
-As can be seen in the supplementary materials \cite{supplementary_materials}, in the flux range of the 0$^{\rm th}$ Fraunhofer peak, the lowest-energy state corresponds to the $\theta=0$ state, but in the flux range of the 1$^{\rm st}$ Fraunhofer peak, the lowest-energy state corresponds to the $\theta=\pm\pi$ state.
-A $\pi$ phase shift will thus take place at the nodes of the Fraunhofer pattern.
+For the mechanism of $\pi$ phase jump, it is well known that for single Josephson junctions there exists a phase offset $\varphi_0$ which can be self-adjusted to minimize the total energy.
+As can be seen in the supplementary materials \cite{supplementary_materials}, in the flux range of the 0$^{\rm th}$ Fraunhofer peak, the lowest-energy state corresponds to the $\varphi_0=0$ state.
+But in the flux range of the 1$^{\rm st}$ Fraunhofer peak, the lowest-energy state corresponds to the $\varphi_0=\pm\pi$ state.
+A $\pi$ phase jump will thus take place at the nodes of the Fraunhofer pattern.

-The minigap is the energy separation between the two lowest-energy branches of Andreev bound states whose EPRs are \cite{Beenakker_full_trans,Klapwijk,CPR in JJ}: $E_n=\pm\Delta_0[1-D_n\sin^2(\varphi/2)]^{1/2}$ (where $E_n$ and $D_n $ are the energy and the transmission coefficient of the $n^{\rm th}$ allowed mode of the quasiparticles, respectively).
-It can be seen that only in the fully transparent limit (i.e., $D_n=1$ for all modes) can the minigap be fully closed, and thus the observed gap-closing phenomenon be interpreted.
-In this limit, the minigap can be simplified as: